Vcuber/ems-app/README.md

 # Configurations
 Here's a list of steps to be done to get the application running.
 1) Open <u>application.properties</u> in the api and change the configurations to your database and make the necessary changes if not using MySQL into the <u>pom.xml</u>.
-2) To install angular make sure you've install NodeJS and open your terminal and enter the following command.
+2) To install angular make sure you've install NodeJS and open your terminal and enter the following command.<br>
 `npm i -g @angular/cli`
-3) To install Material UI, open the <u>ems</u> project folder and run the following command.
+3) To install Material UI, open the <u>ems</u> project folder and run the following command.<br>
 `ng add @angular/material`
-4) To run the frontend open the <u>ems</u> folder and run the following command in the terminal.
+4) To run the frontend open the <u>ems</u> folder and run the following command in the terminal.<br>
 `ng s` or `ng serve`
-5) To run the backend open the <u> api </u> folder in your terminal and run the following command.
+5) To run the backend open the <u> api </u> folder in your terminal and run the following command.<br>
 `mvn spring-boot:run`
 Make sure that you have Maven installed to run the spring-boot project.